iemct/Sales_Prediction/README.md

 * [Vamsi Vasamsetti](https://www.linkedin.com/in/vamsi-v-927108134) for building the ETL notebook.
 * [Supriti Vijay](https://www.linkedin.com/in/supriti-vijay-21a6321a6/) for building the model implementation notebook.
 * [Rikin Ramachandran]() for working on the ETL notebook.
+* [Soundar Murugan](https://www.linkedin.com/in/soundar-murugan/) for creating the architectural decisions document.

 [contributors-shield]: https://img.shields.io/github/contributors/iemct/Sales_Prediction.svg?style=flat-square